cipherDOT/snake_prototype/README.md

 # snake_prototype
-classic Snake game in python
+classic Snake game in python using the pygame module

-Using 2D vectors in pygame!!!